msi-ris/Tutorials/rnaseq_lec.md

     - [Publication](http://www.plantcell.org/content/30/12/2922)

 ### <a name="7.5"></a> 7.5: Pathway Analysis or Functional Enrichment
-These are not RNAseq analysis tools in themselves, but they are commonly used to derive insights from gene lists obtained through RNAseq analyses.
+These are not RNASeq analysis tools in themselves, but they are commonly used to derive insights from gene lists obtained through RNASeq analyses.

 - [ReactomePA](https://bioconductor.org/packages/release/bioc/html/ReactomePA.html) - pathway analysis
     - [Tutorial](https://bioconductor.org/packages/release/bioc/vignettes/ReactomePA/inst/doc/ReactomePA.html)